Have you ever gone to a Mexican restaurant and wolfed down all the rice on your plate?

 Use exact measurements or your rice isn’t going to turn out well cooked and fluffy.

-Saute the two cups of rice in a 1/3 of a cup of canola or vegetable oil for 8 to 10 minutes or until the rice turns a light golden brown color.
+Saute the two cups of long grain white rice in two tablespoons of canola or vegetable oil for 8 to 10 minutes or until the rice turns a light golden brown color.

-Once you’ve sauteed the rice and added a chopped garlic clove or two and your teaspoon of ground cumin, stir in two cups of chicken broth and bring to a boil before reducing the heat, covering the rice and letting cook on low for ten to 15 minutes.
+Once you’ve sauteed the rice and added a chopped garlic clove or two and a teaspoon of ground cumin, pour in four cups of chicken broth.

 Then add salsa and stir well continuing to cook until all liquid has evaporated.
 If rice seems dry and needs to cook longer, you may need to add a bit more chicken broth or water.